ARH 221 Latin American Art

 Upon successful completion of this course, the student will be able to:

-7. Connect theory and practice through field trips, and apply the methodologies and skills gained in the course to produce critical reviews of artworks
+5. Apply the methodologies and skills gained in the course to produce critical reviews of artworks